 - truffle gouda cheese

-Place thin slices of truffle in a prep bowl and add 1 t olive oil.
+Place thin slices of truffle in a prep bowl and add 1 teaspoon olive oil.
 The truffle slices should be mostly submerge.
 Move truffles around as needed.

-In a large mixing bowl, place the ground beef, umami paste, egg, breadcrumbs, and shredded cheese.
+In a large mixing bowl, place the ground beef, egg, breadcrumbs, and shredded cheese.
 Crack in some fresh black pepper.
 Blend the mixture well by hand and set aside.

-In a large, flat pan, melt 1 T butter in 1 T olive oil.
+In a large, flat pan, melt 1 Tablespoon butter in 1 Tablespoon olive oil.
 Add the onions and fresh black truffle.
 Cook until the onions turn translucent and begin to caramelize.
 Stir in the mushrooms.
 Cook until everything is softened and beginning to caramelize.
 Pour in the red wine to deglaze the pan, stirring to incorporate any of pieces that might be sticking to the bottom.
 Simmer until all of the liquid is absorbed.
 Stir in black truffle oil.
-Take out 1/4 C of the mixture and set the rest aside for topping the burgers.
+Take out 1/4 cup of the mixture and set the rest aside for topping the burgers.

 Use a kitchen scale or simply divide meat into eight equal portions.
 Form them into patties that are slightly larger than the diameter of your slider buns.
 Press an indentation in the top of the patty and place it on a parchement-lined or silicone mat-lined baking sheet.